AriFordsham/GHCWiki/building/darcs-all.md

 # darcs-all: operations over all GHC repositories at once

 A GHC tree consists of [multiple repositories](darcs-repositories).
-The `darcs-all` script lets you operate over them all at once.
+The `darcs-all` Perl script lets you operate over them all at once.

-To update your tree from the master repositories, the quickest way is to use the `darcs-all` script:
+The basic interface to `darcs-all` is described in comments at the top of the [ source file](http://darcs.haskell.org/darcs-all).

 ## Pulling new patches